cloud-gov/product/FeatureLifecycle.md

 > * % leads that already understand what they want to buy when they contact us
 > * % leads that already understand what they will spend

-(Note that this card is intentionally somewhat ambiguous as to the implementation; a very clear page might be just as effective as a live calculator/quote-generator, and it's up to the team to figure out what will be effective in moving the metrics while still doable.)
+(Note that this card is intentionally somewhat ambiguous as to the implementation; a very clear static page (simple) might be just as effective as a live calculator/quote-generator (complex) in moving the metrics, and it's up to the team to suggest alternatives and figure it out.)

 ### Sketching
 Where we explore our options for overall UX and implementation, and set objective metrics and outcomes.